 "You see it, touch it, hear it, taste it, smell it, and analyze it in detail to know more about it.
-This breakdown process is differentiation.
+We call this process differentiation, breaking down the whole into different parts.
 Your conscious mind looks for differences.
-It discriminates one thing from another by separation-different appearances, sounds, etc. But this blessing is also a curse.
+It discriminates one thing from another by separation-different shapes, colors, sounds, and so on.
+But this blessing is also a curse.
 The curse of consciousness is to see the world in its separateness, to constantly perceive it in bits and pieces."